-Most people encounter a lot of rejection in their lives – romantically, while trying to land a job, and socially.
+Most people encounter a lot of rejection in their lives – romantically, socially or even when trying to land a job.
 You never think you’ll have to add your rejected belly button piercing to that list, but it can happen.

 Belly button piercing rejections aren’t always that easy to spot though.
-How do you know when your dream of a cool belly button piercing is about to go up in smoke?
-And does that mean you’re destined to have a blingless belly for the rest of your life?
+How do you know when your beautiful belly button piercing is about to go up in smoke?
+Furthermore, does that mean you’re destined to have a bling-less belly for the rest of your life?

 What Is Belly Button Piercing Rejection?

 A belly button piercing rejection is when your body wants to evict a piece of jewelry and starts to make that happen.
 It can be annoying and disheartening, but it’s also really kind of fascinating when you think about it.